 For more, check out our resource with *101 contest prize ideas.*

-Step 5: Get your Tone Right
+Step 5: Get Your Tone and Social Presence Right

 People respond to people who sound like them (we’re tribal, at heart).
 People won’t respond well if your brand is super faceless, but nor will some markets respond if you’re overly casual.